Liu Guozhong

-Liu Guozhong (刘国中 (Liú Guózhōng); born July 1962) is a Chinese politician and a member of the Politburo of the Chinese Communist Party who has served as a vice premier of the People's Republic of China since March 2023.
+Liu Guozhong (刘国中 (Liú Guózhōng); born July 1962) is a Chinese politician and a member of the Politburo of the Chinese Communist Party who has served as a vice premier of China since March 2023.

 He began his career in Heilongjiang province before serving stints at the All-China Federation of Trade Unions and as deputy party secretary of Sichuan.
-He had served as Governor of Jilin and Shannxi from 2016 to 2020.
+He had served as Governor of Jilin and Shaanxi from 2016 to 2020.
 He served as the Party Secretary of Shaanxi from 2020 to 2022.

 Early life

 Liu was born in Wangkui County, Heilongjiang province.
-He joined the Chinese Communist Party in November 1986.
+He joined the Chinese Communist Party (CCP) in November 1986.
 He attended the Nanjing Institute of Technology where he majored in artillery system fuse design and manufacturing, and has a graduate degree from the Harbin Institute of Technology.

 Political career

+Liu began his political career in the General Office of the provincial government of Heilongjiang, serving as a clerk, deputy chief clerk and chief clerk in the Comprehensive Planning Division of the Economic Commission in 1990.
+He served as a chief clerk in the First Division of the General Office of the Heilongjiang provincial government in 1993.
+He became the deputy director of the First Division in 1996, becoming its director in 1998.
+In 2000, he became the deputy director of the Research Office of the provincial government, becoming its director in 2003.

-Liu began his political career in the General Office of the provincial government of Heilongjiang.
-He served as deputy director of Research and party secretary of Hegang.
-He was appointed a member of the Heilongjiang provincial party standing committee, then the secretary-general of the party committee in May the same year, and in September 2011, named executive vice governor of Heilongjiang.
+He became the deputy director of Research and party secretary of Hegang in 2004.
+He was appointed a member of the Heilongjiang provincial party standing committee in April 2007, then the secretary-general of the party committee in May the same year, and in September 2011, named executive vice governor of Heilongjiang.

 In October 2013, Liu was named a member of the Secretariat of the All-China Federation of Trade Unions.

 In February 2016, he was transferred to become deputy party secretary of Sichuan.
 He served for ten months, before being transferred to Jilin to become acting governor, confirmed by the provincial People's Congress on January 19, 2017.

+Shaanxi

 In December 2017, he was appointed as deputy party secretary of Shaanxi.
 Later he was appointed as the Governor.
 In July 2020, he was appointed to be the party secretary of Shaanxi succeeding Hu Heping.
-He was succeeded as Communist Party secretary of Shaanxi on 27 November 2022, being succeeded by Zhao Yide.
+During his tenure in September 2021, Xi'an hosted the National Games of China; Liu said the games would help achieve the Chinese Dream.
+He also saw Shaanxi's response to the COVID-19 pandemic.
+He was succeeded as Party secretary of Shaanxi on 27 November 2022, being succeeded by Zhao Yide.